 How do I configure roles to deploy my solution with the AWS Service Management Connector for Jira Service Desk?

-To allow end users to deploy AWS solutions from Atlassian's Jira Service Desk, administrators must set up baseline permissions in each AWS account by deploying the AWS CloudFormation template for either the AWS Commercial Regions or AWS GovCloud (US-West) AWS Region.
+To allow end users to deploy AWS solutions from Atlassian's Jira Service Desk, administrators must set up baseline permissions in each AWS account.
+This is accomplished by deploying the AWS CloudFormation template for either the AWS Commercial Regions or AWS GovCloud (US-West) AWS Region.

 Note: The following steps assume that you already have the AWS Service Management Connector for Jira Service Desk installed in Jira.

 Deploy the AWS CloudFormation template for baseline permissions

 - Download the AWS CloudFormation template for either the AWS Commercial or AWS GovCloud (US-West) Region.
 To download the templates, see Baseline permissions.
 Then, download either Connector for Jira Service Desk v1.5.0 - AWS Commercial Regions or Connector for Jira Service Desk v1.5.0 - AWS GovCloud West Region.